Diversity, equity and inclusion

 We will not tolerate discrimination – on the basis of, among other things, age, sex, sexual orientation, race, national origin, religion or disability – as well as sexual or psychological harassment, or violence in the workplace.
 We will take appropriate and immediate action in response to complaints or knowledge of violations of our policy.

-Diversity, equity and inclusion are priorities for us, both as an employer and as an active owner in a variety of companies operating across numerous geographic locations.
-Our group companies attract a diverse team of employees, all with unique expertise and perspective, from different backgrounds, age groups, genders and nationalities.
+Equity and inclusion are priorities for us, both as an employer and as a long-term shareholder in companies operating across numerous geographic locations.
 Attracting and retaining a workforce that reflects the communities in which we are located and the breadth of experience we need underpins our goal to be a great employer and to achieve our business objectives.

-Our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our Diversity, Equity and Inclusion Policy (DE&I Policy), which apply to all current employees of the Corporation, reinforce not only our commitment to provide a work environment of equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, but also our commitment to support a diverse, equitable and inclusive workforce in which all individuals realize their maximum potential.
+Our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our Diversity, Equity and Inclusion Policy (DE&I Policy), which apply to all current employees of the Corporation, reinforce not only our commitment to provide a work environment of equal opportunities in employment, appointment and advancement, based on appropriate qualifications, requirements and performance, but also our commitment to support a culture in which all individuals realize their maximum potential.

 Programs